DeeMcCart/CI_PP3_RepairsTracker/README.md

 To streamline data entry, a user familiar with the menu structure can directly enter a multi-character string to immediately access a sub-menu.
 A typical example would be ER to choose Enter - Repair.

 Other UX design considerations include meaningful error messages and status messages.
-Status code is used track each repair lifecycle.
-This makes current status, worklaod and throughput of estimates/repairs clearly visible.
+Status code is used to track each repair through its lifecycle.
+This makes current status, workload and throughput of estimates/repairs clearly visible.
-As per project goal #4, functionality within RepairTracker allows repairs status to be filtered and reported on.
+As per project goal #4, functionality within RepairTracker allows repairs status to be seen within inquiries and datalists.
 <br>
 <br>
 ### UX Design Strategy Analysis - Existing Repair Tracking Apps